RovyVon A29 Brass Flashlight Review

 User Interface and Operation

-Here’s a UI table!
-This light represents the new UI, which has moonlight only from 4 clicks.
-But hey at least it’s present.
+Here’s a user interface table!
+This light represents the new UI, which has moonlight only after 4 clicks.
+But hey, at least it’s present.

 ** The mode is memorized after being on for >3m